mizztgc/infinitas-for-linux/README.md

 Like most online games today, getting banned for playing the game on GNU/Linux (outside of what the developers intended) is a possibility.
 The script developer is not to be held responsible, should you receive any bans from use of this script.

-Play at your own risk.
+*Play at your own risk.*

 ## WHAT DOES THIS SCRIPT DO?

 This script is meant to be used for playing KONAMI's beatmania IIDX INFINITAS: a PC rhythm game based on their already established arcade franchise of the same name, using Wine.
-It manages launching the game from the e-amusement website by passing the 'bm2dxinf://' URI to the launcher.
+It manages launching the game from the e-amusement website by passing the `bm2dxinf://` URI to the launcher.
 This URI acts as a temporary login token, so you can log on with your KONAMI ID and have all your scores and purchased song packs synced over.
-It also proves an indicator of what mode you want to launch the game in (see GAME MODE BREAKDOWNS for more information).
+It also proves an indicator of what mode you want to launch the game in: `trial`, and `rel` mode.

 ## DEPENDENCIES:

 This script requires the following dependencies:

-- Web browser of your choice (Firefox, Chrome, etc.)
+- **Web browser of your choice** (Firefox, Chrome, etc.)
 - **wine** (required; self-explanatory | https://www.winehq.org/)
 - **pipewire** (required; for sound | https://pipewire.org/)
 - **xdg-utils** (required; to handle the 'bm2dxinf://' URI))